-If you are not using a Belkin Wireless Desktop or Wireless Notebook Network Card that is not equipped with WPAenabled software, a file from Microsoft called "Windows XP Support Patch for Wireless Protected Access" is available for free download.
+If you are NOT using a Belkin Wireless Desktop or Wireless Notebook Network Card and it is not equipped with WPA-enabled software, a file from Microsoft called "Windows XP Support Patch for Wireless Protected Access" is available for free download.
 Download the patch from Microsoft by searching the knowledge base for Windows XP WPA.